SIMRANKUMARI11/simple-calculator/README.md

 # simple-calculator
-A basic calculator built using HTML, CSS, and JavaScript.
+A basic calculator built using HTML, CSS,and JavaScript.